Eudoh940/MovieRecommender/README.md

 # MovieRecommender
-This is a project for a movie recommending system
+This is a project for a movie-recommending system